CafeVariomeUoL/cv-convert/README.md

 ### Azure pipelines

 The test suite is compiled and run multi-threaded.
 However, QuickJS does not like being run in a multi-threaded setting.
-Due to the way Haskell threads are mapped to OS threads, a Haskell thread can be run on different threads throughout its lifetime.
-However, this is problematic for QuickJS, as it seems to be tied to the OS thread it was started on.
+Due to the way Haskell threads are mapped to OS threads, a Haskell thread can be run on different OS threads throughout its lifetime.
+However, this is problematic for QuickJS, which seems to be tied to the OS thread it was started on.

 A fix for running locally involves running tests inside `quickjsTest` rather than the `quickjs` environment (defined in `src/Quickjs.hsc`).
-The difference between those two invlves running all the QuickJS IO actions wrapped in a `runInBoundThread`, which binds the current thread to the OS thread it was initially assigned.
+The difference between those two involves running all the QuickJS IO actions wrapped in a `runInBoundThread`, which binds the Haskell thread to the OS thread it was created in.
 This works on my local machine, but fails on Azure pipleines with:

 ```
 lost signal due to full pipe: 11